adambard/learnxinyminutes-docs/asymptotic-notation.html.markdown

 ## What are they?

-Asymptotic Notations is a language that allows us to analyze an algorithm's running time by identifying its behavior as the input size for the algorithm increases.
+Asymptotic Notations are languages that allows us to analyze an algorithm's running time by identifying its behavior as the input size for the algorithm increases.
 This is also known as an algorithm's growth rate.
 Does the algorithm suddenly become incredibly slow when the input size grows?
 Does the algorithm mostly maintain it's quick run time as the input size increases?